A General Framework for Importance Sampling with Markov Random Walks: Two Applications

 \section{Two Applications}

-We consider two applications, modeling pandemics in Section \ref{subsec:sir} and measuring financial systemic risk in Section \ref{subsec:covar}, which are both challenging for the classical importance sampling methods.
+We consider two applications, modeling pandemics in Section \ref{subsec:sir} and measuring financial systemic risk in Section \ref{subsec:covar}, which are both challenging for the classical importance sampling methods for two reasons.

-There are two major challenges.
 First, the system dynamics are not affine.
 Thus, the eigenfunctions are not easy to compute and usual regularity conditions may not be satisfied.
 For example, in the pandemic model, the whole population is divided into several interacting subgroups; hence, the entire system becomes nonlinear.
-Second, the quantity of interest may not be standard and applying the existing large deviation principle is difficult.
+Second, the quantity of interest may not be standard, and applying the existing large deviation principle is difficult.
 For example, to study systemic financial risk, one is interested in the risk of one institute conditioned on the other institute's defaults, which involves estimating the probability of a joint event of one first passage time and the terminal value of another correlated stochastic process.
-Despite these challenges, we shall see that our proposed method can still be applied in these applications by specifying suitable link functions and achieving significant variance reduction.
+Despite these challenges, our proposed method can still be applied by specifying suitable link functions and achieving significant variance reduction.